flashbots/mev-boost/README.md

 These are the CLI arguments for the main branch.
 For arguments available in a specific release, check the [release page](https://github.com/flashbots/mev-boost/releases).

 ```
-$ ./mev-boost -help
+❯ ./mev-boost --help
-Usage of mev-boost:
+Usage of ./mev-boost:
   -addr string
     	listen-address for mev-boost server (default "localhost:18550")
   -debug
     	shorthand for '-loglevel debug'
   -genesis-fork-version string
     	use a custom genesis fork version
   -goerli
     	use Goerli
   -json
     	log in JSON format instead of text
   -log-no-version
     	disables adding the version to every log entry
   -log-service string
     	add a 'service=...' tag to all log messages
   -loglevel string
     	minimum loglevel: trace, debug, info, warn/warning, error, fatal, panic (default "info")
   -mainnet
     	use Mainnet (default true)
   -min-bid float
     	minimum bid to accept from a relay [eth]
+  -proposer-config-file string
+    	proposer config file path
+  -proposer-config-refresh-enabled
+    	periodically reload proposer config
+  -proposer-config-sync-timeout int
+    	proposer config sync timeout [ms] (default 3000)
+  -proposer-config-url string
+    	proposer config endpoint url
   -relay value
     	a single relay, can be specified multiple times
   -relay-check
     	check relay status on startup and on the status API call
   -relay-monitor value
     	a single relay monitor, can be specified multiple times
   -relay-monitors string
     	relay monitor urls - single entry or comma-separated list (scheme://host)
   -relays string
     	relay urls - single entry or comma-separated list (scheme://pubkey@host)
   -request-timeout-getheader int
     	timeout for getHeader requests to the relay [ms] (default 950)
   -request-timeout-getpayload int
     	timeout for getPayload requests to the relay [ms] (default 4000)
   -request-timeout-regval int
     	timeout for registerValidator requests [ms] (default 3000)
   -sepolia
     	use Sepolia
   -version
     	only print version
 ```

 ### `-relays` vs `-relay`